krlove/eloquent-model-generator/README.md

 In this case generated model will contain `protected $table = 'user'` property.

 ### output-path
-Generated file will be saved into `app` directory of your application and have `App` namespace by default.
+Generated file will be saved into `app/Models` directory of your application and have `App\Models` namespace by default.
 If you want to change the destination and namespace, supply the `output-path` and `namespace` options respectively:
 ```
-php artisan krlove:generate:model User --output-path=/full/path/to/output/directory --namespace=Some\\Other\\NSpace
+php artisan krlove:generate:model User --output-path=/full/path/to/output/directory --namespace=Your\\Custom\\Namespace
 ```
 `output-path` can be absolute path or relative to project's `app` directory.
 Absolute path must start with `/`:
 - `/var/www/html/app/Models` - absolute path